 I will spare you all the gritty details, but I ended up circling around and around for about an hour looking for him.
 I did not find him.

 I am not a person who panics easily.
 This little boy is adventurous and curious and I figured he'd just wondered off a bit.
-But it doesn't take too long before that little wiggle of fear starts to grow and you don't want to think those thoughts, but you can't help it.
+But it doesn't take too long before that little wiggle of fear starts to grow and you don't want to think

 In the end we called the police.

-My first tip of the day.
 The Police will help you find your lost kid.
 I was somewhat hesitant fearing the big hoopla of sirens and all the commotion you imagine when you call 911.
 But they take a description and send out a car to help you look.
 And apparently they had already had several calls that day (before noon) from frantic parents.
 I had no idea you could do that so quickly.

 Within minutes we heard from some helpful strangers on the path that my lost boy had been found, further away than we can expected him to be, but completely safe and sound.
 And he was with a police officer on his way back.